 H.R.
 436, 2019-2020 (Fracking Disclosure and Safety Act)

-The EEPC has been providing prudent recommendations to key federal congressional offices in the U.S. House of Representatives (PA-08, IL-05, WI-02, FL-09) associated with H.R.
+The EEPC has been providing prudent recommendations to key federal congressional offices in the U.S. House of Representatives (Matt Cartwright D-PA-08, Mike Quigley-D-IL-05, Mark Pocan-D-WI-02, Darren Soto-D-FL-09) associated with H.R.
 6768, 2017-2018, which has become H.R.
 436, 2019-2020 (Fracking Disclosure and Safety Act).
-Our Executive Director traveled to Washington, D.C. last December to meet with various federal legislators and/or their environmental policy aides, to offer bipartisan recommendations that would provide immediate health benefits to the 17.6 million Americans residing within 1.6 km (1 mile) of an active hydraulically fractured (HF) well (Konkel 2017).
-Currie et al. has demonstrated that infants birthed within 1 km of an active HF well site will experience a 25% increase in the probability of low birth weight, and additional birth complications occur within 3 km (Currie et al. 2017).
-Increases in childhood hematologic cancer rates have also been observed in close proximity to HF activities (Elliott et al. 2017; McKenzie et al. 2017).
+Our Executive Director traveled to Washington, D.C. last December to meet with various federal legislators and/or their environmental policy aides, to offer bipartisan recommendations that would provide immediate health benefits to the 17.6 million Americans residing within 1.6km (1 mile) of an active hydraulically fractured (HF) well (Konkel 2017).
+Currie et al. has demonstrated that infants birthed within 1km of an active HF well site will experience a 25% increase in the probability of low birth weight, and additional birth complications occur within 3km (Currie et al. 2017).
+Increases in childhood hematologic cancer incidences (Elliott et al. 2017; McKenzie et al. 2017) and infants born with congenital heart defects (CHD’s) have also been observed in close proximity to HF activities (McKenzie et al. 2019).

-The EEPC has obtained favorable support for our proposed amendments from Mike Nichola, legislative director for Congressman Darren Soto (FL-09), the initial sponsor of H.R.
-436, 2019-2020, who has personally drafted over fifty pieces of legislation that achieved U.S. House approval while working for ex-Congressman Alan Grayson (FL-08 & FL-09).
-Our recommendations diminish the adverse effects resulting from fugitive CH4 and VOC emissions, anthropogenically induced seismicity, and from the proliferation of well pad development.
+The EEPC has obtained favorable support for our proposed amendments from Mike Nichola, Legislative Director for Congressman Darren Soto (D-FL-09), the initial sponsor of H.R.
+436, 2019-2020, who has personally drafted over fifty pieces of legislation that achieved U.S. House approval while working for ex-Congressman Alan Grayson (D-FL-08 & D-FL-09).
+Our recommendations diminish the adverse effects resulting from fugitive CH4 and VOC releases, anthropogenically induced seismicity resulting from far-field pressure diffusion, and from the proliferation of well pad development.

 Community outreach and educational workshops will be implemented in the next year, to provide support to severely affected communities in PA and OH, two states where extensive HF well density disproportionally impedes the health and safety of the elderly, children, and economically disadvantaged citizens (Ogneva-Himmelberger and Huang 2015).